How to make web pages rank high in Google, and other secrets from HubSpot’s Matthew Howells-Barby

 After doing all of this, should you think about the practical aspect of SEO – page templates, formats, models – and finally, project management, team, budget, etc.

-Matthew emphasizes that it’s always important to scope out the opportunity first and then set time-specific milestones and have longer-term goals simultaneously.Stop losing money on PPC - Get your Free Demo of BetterMetrics today
+Matthew emphasizes that it’s always important to scope out the opportunity first and then set time-specific milestones and have longer-term goals simultaneously.Take control of your ads with real-time campaign reports.
+Get Your Free Trial Now

 When it comes to backlinks, remember to prioritize relevancy over authority.
 You should have a sharp, narrow focus on keywords and topic clusters.
 Focus on aligning your content with your audience’s needs and what they’re searching for.
 Don’t just create content purely for search engines because it won’t work long-term and won’t lead to any conversions.
 That aside, always aim to keep your content short and precise.
 And finally, continue to enhance and update your content as you go along to stay relevant.